 Wondering how a Converse graduate puts her education to use in the world?
 This section is designed to give you a glimpse into the compelling data that demonstrates the advantage of a Converse education.

 Converse was founded upon the mission to educate students to “see clearly, decide wisely and act justly” because “the well-being of any country depends much upon the culture of its women.”
 This mission rings true today more than ever as Converse develops engaged, adaptable, ethical and globally aware citizens who effect positive change in the world.

 U.S.News & World Report

-- Converse has the highest percentage (87%) of classes under 20 students, the fifth highest rate of alumni giving (22%), and the second highest percentage (97%) of full-time faculty of all first-tier Southern Regional Universities in the rankings.
+- Converse has the highest percentage (81%) of classes under 20 students and the fourth highest rate of alumni giving (22%) of all first-tier Southern Regional Universities in the rankings.
 Read more

 - #5 in the nation among Master’s Universities based on:

 - Social mobility (recruiting and graduating low-income students)